Extensions of characters in type D and the inductive McKay condition, I: Introduction

 \section{Introduction}

-After the classification of finite simple groups and with the knowledge of their representations having also greatly expanded in the last decades it seems overdue to determine for each quasi-simple group $G$ the action of its outer-automorphism group $\Out(G)$ on its set of irreducible (complex) characters $\Irr(G)$.
+After the classification of finite simple groups and with the knowledge on their representations having also greatly expanded in the last decades it seems overdue to determine for each quasisimple group $G$ the action of its outer automorphism group $\Out(G)$ on its set of irreducible (complex) characters $\Irr(G)$.
 This is important in order to use our results on representations of simple groups to get theorems about arbitrary finite groups.
-A crucial example is the McKay conjecture asserting for $p$ a prime, $X$ a finite group, $P$ one of its Sylow $p$-subgroups and $\Irr_{p'}(X)$ the set of irreducible characters of degree prime to $p$.
+A crucial example is the McKay conjecture asserting for $p$ a prime, $X$ a finite group, $P$ one of its Sylow $p$-subgroups and $\Irr_{p'}(X)$ the set of irreducible characters of $X$ of degree prime to $p$.
 It is fairly clear that once this is solved for a normal subgroup $Y$ of $X$ the next step to deduce something for $X$ is to determine the action of $X$ on at least $\Irr_{p'}(Y)$.
-The McKay conjecture has been reduced to a so-called inductive McKay condition about quasi-simple groups by Isaacs-Malle-Navarro \cite{IMN} and the first requirement is an Out$(X)$-equivariant bijection realizing McKay's equality.
-Determining the action of $\Out(G)$ on $\Irr(G)$ for all quasi-simple groups $G$ would also have applications to other conjectures about characters with similar reductions such as the Alperin-McKay conjecture or the Dade conjecture (see \cite{S13}, \cite{S17}) or even conjectures about modular characters (see \cite{NT11}) through the unitriangularity of decomposition matrices (see \cite{BDT20}).
+The McKay conjecture has been reduced to a so-called inductive McKay condition about quasisimple groups by Isaacs--Malle--Navarro \cite{IMN} and the first requirement is an Out$(X)$-equivariant bijection realizing McKay's equality.
+Knowing the action of $\Out(G)$ on $\Irr(G)$ for all quasisimple groups $G$ would also have applications to other conjectures about characters with similar reductions such as the Alperin--McKay conjecture or the Dade conjecture (see \cite{S13}, \cite{S17}) or even conjectures about modular characters (see \cite{NT11}) through the unitriangularity of decomposition matrices (see \cite{BDT20}).

 For alternating and sporadic groups the action of $\Out(G)$ on $\Irr(G)$ is easy to deduce from the available description of $\Irr(G)$.
-When $G$ is the universal covering group of a finite simple group of Lie type, this is Question 5.9 in \cite{GM}.
-Previous research on the subject has left open only the case of groups of type $D$, see \cite[2.5]{CS18B}.
+When $G$ is the universal covering group of a finite simple group of Lie type, this is a question in \cite[A.9]{GM}.
+Previous research on the subject has left open only the case of groups of type $\tD$, see \cite[2.5]{CS18B}.
 The present paper is the first part of a solution to that problem.
-A second part \cite{S21} will finish the determination.
+A second part \cite{S21} will finish the determination of $\Irr(G)$ as an $\Out(G)$-set.
 The splitting is due to the quite different methods used here and in \cite{S21}.
 A third part will focus on applications to the McKay conjecture \cite{S21b}.